Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Sapiens.md

 Goto: https://readwise.io/to_kindle?action=open&asin=B00ICN066A&location=1798

+a.
+The imagined order is embedded in the material world.
+b.
+The imagined order shapes our desires.
+c.
+The imagined order is inter-subjective.

 ###### ^297681748q

 Three main factors prevent people from realising that the order organising their lives exists only in their imagination: